Congressional District # 06

 In 1985, WDNR installed replacement wells for seven residences.
-These wells draw water from a deeper groundwater source, approximately 250 feet below ground surface.
+The replacement wells draw water from a deeper groundwater source, approximately 250 feet below ground surface.

 From 1987 to 1991, EPA conducted a Remedial Investigation/Feasibility Study to determine the nature and extent of contamination at the site and to identify cleanup alternatives to address site risks.
 In 1991, EPA signed a record of decision that selected the final remedy for the site.
 The selected remedy includes deed restrictions and the following constructed components: a fence around the site; a slurry wall to contain the contaminated shallow groundwater; a multi-layer soil cover over the landfill; a leachate withdrawal system; and a groundwater pump-and-treat system combined with the system for the LTR site.
 In 1992, the LSRG entered into a consent decree with EPA to implement the site remedy.
 In 1997, the LSRG completed construction of the remedy and started operation of the leachate withdrawal and pump-and-treat systems.
 In 2001, the LSRG added four additional pumping wells to the groundwater pump-and-treat system and operated the system until August 2006.

-From August 2006 through August 2008, the LSRG performed a monitored natural attenuation (MNA) study, which included a temporary shut-down of the pump-and-treat systerm.
-From December 2008 through December 2009, the PRPs conducted a study of the need for continued leachate withdrawal, which included shut-down of the leachate withdrawal system.
-EPA has allowed continued shut-down of the pump-and-treat system because operating the existing system provides little benefit.
+From August 2006 through August 2008, the LSRG performed a monitored natural attenuation (MNA) study, which included a temporary shutdown of the pump-and-treat system.
+From December 2008 through December 2009, the LSRG conducted a study of the need for continued leachate withdrawal, which included shutdown of the leachate withdrawal system.
+EPA has allowed continued shutdown of the pump-and-treat system because operating the existing system provides little benefit.

 EPA conducted a five-year review of the site remedy in 2010.
-In the five-year review, EPA made a number of determinations, largely based on the MNA study, including the following: the groundwater monitoring plans need to be updated; the existing pump-and-treat system had limited effectiveness because a substantial amount of highly-contaminated groundwater from the LTR site was not being captured; there were deficiencies in operation of the pump-and-treat system; release of VOCs to groundwater from the LTR site will continue for a very long period of time; it would not be appropriate for EPA to accept MNA as the major component of the groundwater cleanup based on existing information; contaminant entry into Branch Creek needs to be evaluated; leachate withdrawal requirements need to be reviewed; and options to improve the pump-and-treat system need to be evaluated.
-WDNR staff have determined that contaminant migration into Branch Creek will not cause a significant threat to fish or wildlife.
-EPA, WDNR and the LSRG are working to determine if there is any practical remedy that could potentially be used to treat and/or capture the remaining VOC plume.
+In the five-year review, EPA made a number of determinations, largely based on the MNA study, including the following: the groundwater monitoring plans needed to be updated; the existing pump-and-treat system had limited effectiveness because a substantial amount of highly-contaminated groundwater from the LTR site was not being captured; there were deficiencies in operation of the pump-and-treat system; release of VOCs to groundwater from the LTR site will continue for a very long period of time; it would not be appropriate for EPA to accept MNA as the major component of the groundwater cleanup based on information available at that time; contaminant entry into Branch Creek needed to be evaluated; leachate withdrawal requirements needed to be reviewed; and options to improve the pump-and-treat system needed to be evaluated.
+WDNR staff determined that contaminant migration into Branch Creek will not cause a significant threat to fish or wildlife.

 The site owner entered an Environmental Protection Easement and Declaration of Restrictive Covenant with the LSRG restricting usage of groundwater and disturbance of soils.
 Groundwater in the vicinity of the contaminant plume is restricted through State of Wisconsin Regulation NR 812.09.